 INTRODUCTION

 Columbia Economic Development Corporation (CEDC) is a New York not-for-profit Local Development Corporation.
 It serves as the lead economic development organization in Columbia County, New York.
 Its mission is to strengthen the area’s tax base through economic development and job creation, to assist businesses to locate and expand within the County, and to promote Columbia County as a premier spot for both business investment and personal opportunity.
-CEDC administers two small business loan programs:
+CEDC administers the following small business loan programs:

 CEDC Revolving Loan Program.
 Low-interest loans are offered to businesses that will create jobs in Columbia County.
 CEDC maintains a revolving loan fund that startup and expanding businesses can access providing that various criteria are met.